annawiste/MechaCar_Statistical_Analysis/README.md

 Overall the data meet MechaCar design specifications regarding variance in PSI.
 However, a closer look grouped by manufacturing lot indicates a problem specifically with lot 3.

 ## T-Tests on Suspension Coils
 To test for difference from the population mean of 1500psi, there are 4 t-tests.
-Given that we have no a priori hypothesis that any difference would be on one side or other of the distribution, we will use a 2-tailed t-test, with $\alpha$ set to 0.05 as would be standard for single tests.
+Given that we have no a priori hypothesis that any difference would be on one side or other of the distribution, we will use a 2-tailed t-test, with α set to 0.05 as would be standard for single tests.

 For the three lots in question combined:

 ![t-test all lots](All_Lots.png)

 A mean of 1498.78 is slightly below 1500 psi, but the upper bound of the 95% Confidence Interval crosses 1500, at 1500.053.
-Thus the p-value is 0.06, and the difference is no statistically significant given $\alpha$=0.05.
+Thus the p-value is 0.06, and the difference is no statistically significant given α=0.05.

 For Lot 1:

 ![t-test Lot 1](Lot_1.png)

 The mean is exactly 1500, matching the population mean.

 For Lot 2:

 ![t-test Lot 2](Lot_2.png)

 The mean is 1500.2.
 The population mean of 1500 falls within the 95% Confidence Interval, and the difference is not statistically significant (p=0.6).

 For Lot 3:

 ![t-test Lot 3](Lot_3.png)

 The mean is 1496.14.
 The upper bound of the 95% CI is 1499.85.
 Thus the true population mean of 1500 is not included.
 The p-value is 0.04, and we consider the measure of PSI in specifically Lot 3 to be statistically different from the expected mean of 1500.

 ## Study Design: MechaCar vs. Competition